Tag: Mathias Method

 Join Now!

-Vitamins, Minerals and You!
+Vitamins, Minerals and You

 Vitamins and minerals are key nutrients that our bodies need to survive.
 These vital nutrients are supplied by our diet to help our body function properly.
+If any one nutrient is deficient or consumed in extreme excess it can have tremendous negative effects on your health and performance.

 Taking a multi-vitamin supplement can help make sure that you do not become deficient, but most of your vitamins and minerals should come from food.